 Introduction: Effective Crisis Management in Latin America

-The realities of some of these challenges have been at the forefront of many corporate leaders’ agendas in the past few years, as companies doing business in Latin America have seen a series of crises topple politicians and wound companies.
-Perhaps the most wide-ranging crisis arose from the Lavo Jato bribery investigations in Brazil and related investigations, where several executives have been sentenced to prison and companies have been subject to hundreds of millions of dollars in fines from authorities in countries in and outside the region, including Switzerland and the United States.
+Well before the covid-19 pandemic, the realities of some of these challenges had been at the forefront of many corporate leaders’ agendas in the past decade, as companies doing business in Latin America have seen a series of crises topple politicians and wound companies.
+Perhaps one of the most wide-ranging crises arose from the Lavo Jato bribery investigations in Brazil and related investigations, where several executives have been sentenced to prison and companies have been subject to hundreds of millions of dollars in fines from authorities in countries in and outside the region, including Switzerland and the United States.
 Far-reaching anti-corruption investigations have extended to unrelated matters in many of the region’s other largest economies.

 Beyond the area of compliance, the region’s leading corporations have faced challenges ranging from environmental or industrial accidents, such as spills or dam failures, which have more recently affected companies in extractive industries or hydroelectric power production, to significant renationalisations or expropriatory actions by governments.

 As executives and their counsel who have confronted these events have learned, the legal expertise and other multidisciplinary capabilities needed to address these sorts of events are tremendously varied.
 But crisis situations tend to share common elements.
 All are typically unexpected or develop in a manner that may take leaders by surprise; all require critical decision-making and communications with key stakeholders under intense time pressure; and all present the possibility of grave consequences if not managed effectively.

 To develop and implement any effective crisis management strategy, responsible boards and senior executives must understand how to navigate the specific local contexts in which these challenges unfold.
 The covid-19 pandemic taught us that the same crisis can have very different effects depending on the specific local contexts and issues each country was facing in a pre-covid-19 world.